Ban on upwards only rent reviews (UORRs): your questions answered

 This website will offer limited functionality in this browser.
 We only support the recent versions of major browsers like Chrome, Firefox, Safari, and Edge.

-On 17 July we hosted a snap webinar to react to the proposed ban on UORRs contained in the recently published English Devolution and Community Empowerment Bill.
+We hosted a snap webinar to react to the proposed ban on UORRs contained in the recently published English Devolution and Community Empowerment Bill.
 Once the ban is in force, any new UORR provision in a lease of business premises in England and Wales will be of no effect.

-The ban will apply to all leases where the leased premises are occupied by the tenant for the purposes of their business – this is the definition of leases which are within Part II which is contained in s.23 of the 1954 Act.
+Watch the webinarThe ban will always stated to apply to all leases where the leased premises are occupied by the tenant for the purposes of their business – this is the definition of leases which are within Part II which is contained in s.23 of the 1954 Act.

-Amendments to the Bill in Committee Stage widen the scope of the ban to catch leases to which Part II “has the potential to apply”.
+Amendments to the Bill in the Commons Committee Stage widened the scope of the ban to catch leases to which Part II “has the potential to apply”.
 This covers situations where Part II would apply if the tenant were in occupation for business purposes and the terms of lease permit such occupation, but the tenant is not actually in occupation or is not in occupation for business purposes.
-This is intended to address an anomaly in the original text of the Bill, whereby a tenancy will fall outside the scope of the Bill if the tenant had sublet the whole of the premises.
+This is intended to address an anomaly in the original text of the Bill, whereby a head tenancy will fall outside the scope of the Bill if the tenant had sublet the whole of the premises.

 No – this is a misconception.
 Although the definition of “business tenancy” in the Bill is framed by reference to leases to which Part II of the Landlord and Tenant Act 1954 applies, when a lease is contracted out Part II still applies to it, it’s just that certain sections of Part II are disapplied.